streamdata-gallery-organizations/apica/_listings/apica/checkscommandv2locations-get-openapi.md

 x-collection-name: Apica
 x-complete: 0
 info:
-  title: Checks Command API Checks Command V2 Locations?protocol={protocol}
+  title: Checks Command API Checks Command Locations
   version: 1.0.0
   description: Gets a list of all locations that are available for Command checks
     (version 2).